Sreyan88/MIDAS-IIITD/Speech Emotion Problem/README.md

 1. Training 1D and 2D CNN using Log-Specgram features of a wav file (Using Keras)
 2. Training LSTM Network using Filter Bank features of a wav file (Using Keras)
 3. Training 2D CNN after augentation of a wav file and taking logmelspectrum features.
 Augmentations include adding random noise, random padding and random time shift.(Using PyTorch)
+4. Training LightGBM for 1d data, both wave and mean of melspectogram.

 <b>make_conda_env.sh</b> - Bash Script for making conda environment and installing all dependancies.